Kodachrome Basin State Park in Utah contains several impressive sedimentary pipes.

 Unfortunately, this is a travel day and there are many miles of driving to the next staging point in Page, Arizona.

-There has been rain overnight and knowing road conditions is essential, so a chat with the local Park Ranger in Cannonville is mandatory.
-The Cottonwood Road has been washed out and is impassable.
+There has been rain overnight so road condition knowledge is essential, making a chat with the local Park Ranger in Cannonville is mandatory.
+The preferred best quality Cottonwood Road has been washed out and is impassable.
 The very helpful Park Ranger informs me of two alternatives.

 Then he adds some disclaimers.
 "If you get stuck you'll have to wait for someone to come by and dig you out."
 To be sure the information is brutally current the affable Park Ranger states, 'Rain is predicted later today which will convert the road to impassable slippery clay'.
 Not overly reassuring.